 Griot is Haiti’s national dish that, traditionally, is made with pork shoulder and a citrus and chili marinade, with the pork cooked via broiling or frying.
 Griot is usually served with pikliz, or a slaw made with cabbage, carrot, and chili peppers.
 Sounds delicious, right?

-You can try this scrumptious dish at Griot 305, known as one of the best spots in the city to find Haitian cuisine.
+You can try this scrumptious dish at Griot 305, one of the best spots in Miami to find Haitian food.
 Located in the North Miami neighborhood, the griot is the star of the menu, but other options include beef and okra, plantains, and stewed goat.

 Address: 14821 W Dixie Hwy, North Miami, FL 33181